nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to either [list doctors (UC04)](#list-doctor-anchor-point) or [find a doctor (UC06)](#find-doctor-anchor-point)
-2. AddressBook shows a list of doctors
+2. MediContacts shows a list of doctors
 3. User requests to delete a specific doctor in the list
-4. AddressBook deletes the doctor
+4. MediContacts deletes the doctor

     Use case ends.